apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

  doing only random reads (non-sequential) or you are seeing throttling, you may try setting this value to 0.

 To run under limited memory situations configure the following.
+Especially when there are too many writes from the same process.

 `fs.azure.write.max.concurrent.requests`: To set the maximum concurrent write requests from an AbfsOutputStream instance  to server at any point of